jaideng123/jaideng123.github.io/_posts/blogposts/2023-04-30-UnityToUnreal.md

 ## C++
-C++ can be intimidating at first, but Unreal provides garbage collection and lots of macros/libraries/etc that will make you feel right at home as a Unity developer.
+C++ can be intimidating at first, but Unreal provides free garbage collection and lots of macros/libraries/etc that will make you feel right at home as a Unity/C# developer.
 I recommend using [Rider](https://www.jetbrains.com/rider/) as it will help you avoid the many, many footguns that exist in C++ (Yes the license costs money, but it's worth the $15 a month).